cs230-stanford/website-2018-winter/_posts/2018-02-01-aws-starter-guide.md

 ### Start training

 You're ready to start training!
 Follow the instructions in the [project tutorial][post-1] to start training a model.
-Good luck with your projects!
+We're excited about the amazing things you will build!

 <!-- Links -->